qiscus/QiscusCore-iOS/docs/index.md

 Double-click the file and register it to your **login keychain.**

-### STEP 3: Export A p12 File and Upload It To Qiscus Dashboard
+### Step 3: Export A p12 File and Upload It To Qiscus Dashboard

 Under the Keychain Access, click the Certificates category from the left menu.
 Find the Push SSL certificate you just registered and right-click it without expanding the certificate.
 Then select Export to save the file to your disk.